Bogdanp/awesome-advent-of-code/README.md

 * [advent-of-code-client](https://github.com/toblu/advent-of-code-client) -- A Node.js package for fetching inputs, running puzzle challenges and submitting answers to adventofcode.com directly from your JavaScript code.
 Also includes some commonly used & customizable input transformation functions. *(JavaScript)*
 * [AoC-execution-time-table-generator](https://github.com/coralkashri/AoC-execution_time_table_generator) -- A C++20 tool to generate an execution time table for both parts of each AoC day, based on input file with time details.
 * [aocf](https://github.com/nuxeh/aocf) -- A CLI tool (and also, optionally, crate) written in Rust, with a CLI inspired by git.
 Problem briefs may be displayed in a scrollable ANSI terminal (mostly) faithful to the AoC website.
+* [AdventOfCodeAbstractions](https://github.com/mMosiur/AdventOfCodeAbstractions) -- A NuGet package that contains extendable abstractions and generalized helpers to simplify and streamline .NET AoC puzzle solving. *(C#)*

 ## Other Advent Calendars